rwynn/monstache-site/content/options/index.md

 ### boolean (default false)

 When index-stats is true monstache will write statistics about its indexing progress in Elasticsearch.
-The index used to store the statistics is `monstache.stats`.
+The indexes used to store the statistics are time stamped by day and prefixed `monstache.stats.`.
+E.g. monstache.stats.07-01-2017 and so on.

 ## gzip